-Teeth Whitening in Winnipeg
+Teeth Whitening in Winnipeg MB

 There are a lot of reasons you might want to whiten your teeth.
 You might have a job that requires you to deal with the public directly, where looking your best is important.
 You might simply be unhappy with the way you look and feel that teeth whitening would improve your smile and self-confidence.
 No matter why you want to whiten your teeth, we can help.
 There are a lot of different ways in which you can whiten your teeth and many factors that play into how your teeth should be whitened.
-When you visit us, we’ll give you advice on all of this - how teeth whitening can affect your oral health, and more.
+When you visit us, we’ll give you advice on all of this - how teeth whitening options can affect your oral health, and more.

 What Gives Teeth Their Colour?

-At-Home Whitening in Winnipeg
+At-Home Whitening in Winnipeg MB

-At-home whitening can provide a useful, cost-efficient way of improving the look of your smile.
-You should always consult with your dentist before starting an at-home routine because certain techniques could interfere with your overall oral health.
+At-home whitening can provide a useful, cost-efficient way of improving the look of your teeth.
+You should always consult with your Winnipeg dentist before starting an at-home routine because certain techniques could interfere with your overall oral health.
 Also, we know about all the newest and best products on the market and want to share this information with you.

 One of the most common at-home whitening tools is whitening toothpaste.
 Toothpaste has two main ingredients: The first is fluoride, which helps protect teeth and prevent cavities and the second is an abrasive, made from rough particles that help remove stains and plaque.
 Whitening toothpaste uses the same ingredients but the amount of abrasives is increased in order to better polish teeth.
 You should be cautious about the overuse of whitening toothpaste as it can wear down enamel over time.
-In addition, your brushing technique and choice of tooth brush can play a role in wearing down your enamel over time.
+In addition, your brushing technique and choice of tooth brush can play a role in wearing down your teeth over time.

 Whitening strips are another popular over-the-counter method of changing the colour of your teeth.
 These strips contain a bleaching agent, usually hydrogen peroxide, which is an irritant that can cause discomfort and inflammation.
 That means it’s not rare to experience some sensitivity in the gums and teeth after using whitening strips.
 This discomfort usually dissipates after a few uses.
 If the discomfort is severe or long-lasting, discontinue your use of whitening strips and book an appointment with us asap.